lvim-tech/lvim/README.md

 ## About
 LVIM is a modular Neovim configuration written in LUA.
 Full customization:
+* Add or remove or rewrite of all nvim settings
-* add or remove plugins, rewrite settings of all plugins
+* Add or remove plugins, rewrite settings of all plugins

 ## Requirements